* * * * *

 5. From 2005/06 to 2012/13, while elementary enrollment grew enough in Harrison Two to make up the loss, 8th grade enrollment dropped 7.2%, 9th grade enrollment dropped 16.2%, 10th grade enrollment dropped 22.7%, 11th grade enrollment dropped 22.3%, and 12th grade enrollment dropped 33.2%!
 Why would this pattern of student loss exist unless students were leaving to avoid something, like SAT/ACT tests?
 Which students were most likely to be feeling such pressure, those getting high test grades or those getting low test grades?

 6. How did Harrison School District Two progress under the leadership of Mr. Mike Miles compared with other districts in Colorado?
-Using http://www.schooldigger.com/go/CO/districtrank.aspx you find that Harrison School District Two is ranked most recently as 89 out of 123 districts in Colorado or below 71.5% of the ranked Colorado districts.
-In Texas, Dallas ISD, on the same web site, is ranked 749 out of 935, or below 80% of the districts in Texas.
-Given the poverty rates among DISD students, 86.9% in DISD vs 68.5% in Harrison, is this difference reason for comfort?
+Using http://www.schooldigger.com/go/CO/districtrank.aspx you find that Harrison School District Two is ranked as of 9-9-13 as 89 out of 123 districts in Colorado or above 71.5% of the ranked Colorado districts.
+In Texas, Dallas ISD, on the same web site on the same date, was ranked 749 out of 935, or above 80% of the ranked districts in Texas!
+Given the poverty rates among DISD students, 86.9% in DISD vs 68.5% in Harrison, this is even more reason for concern!
+Looks like Dallas may be headed down.

 Below is some of the documentation leading to the above issues: